AG Fox Joins with Other AGs in Asking Equifax to Disable Fee-Based Monitoring Services; MT Joins Multi-State Investigation of Company

 Assistant Attorneys General Mark Mattioli, Kelley Hubbard, and Chuck Munson of Attorney General’s Office of Consumer Protection, are assisting Attorney General Fox with this matter.

 Last Friday, the Montana Department of Justice announced that Equifax revealed 367,737 Montanans were affected by its data breach; nearly one-third of the state’s population.
-Click here to read the news release.
+Click here and you will be redirected to read the news release.